News anchor (FOX10-WALA TV)

 1984 - 2018

 In addition to his induction into the Alabama Broadcasters' Association Hall of Fame, Bob was named Best Anchor in the state multiple times by both that organization and the Alabama AP Broadcasters Association.
 He also received AP awards for Best Reporter and Best Producer.
 The Press Club of Mobile presented him with the John Harris Achievement Award for "a consistently excellent contribution" over a long period of time.
 FBI Director Louis Freeh honored Bob with the "Director's Community Leadership Award" for his work with "FBI Files."
 Recently, he received the first annual Jo Ann Flirt Distinguished Service Award from PRCA Mobile, and was honored with "Bob Grip Day" by the City of Mobile.
+In 2020, he returned to FOX10 News as a Senior Correspondent.

 1986 - 2017